Table of Contents

 In the case of a connection lower than 80A, Climkit provides direct electricity meters, meaning the conductor wires pass directly through the meter.

 The model generally provided is the Eastron SDM630Modbus meter.
-The meter is 4 DIN modules wide and is installed directly in the electrical panel on a DIN rail or in a suitable box (see T-Box below).
+The meter measures 4 DIN modules wide and is installed directly in the electrical panel on a DIN rail or in a suitable box (see T-Box below).

 • The model generally provided is the Eastron SDM630MCT meter